J.D.-M.A. Program in History

 Grading Standards

 The student is required to meet the grading standards of both schools independently to remain in good standing.
 Each school retains the right to drop students from its degree program following its usual academic standards and procedures.
-Problems that arise in translation of different grading scales resulting from the dual degree program will be dealt with by the Program Committee, in consultation with the Office of the University Registrar (UREG).
+Problems that arise in translation of different grading scales resulting from the combination-degree program will be dealt with by the Program Committee, in consultation with the Office of the University Registrar (UREG).
 Grades will be recorded on the student's transcript under the system in effect at the school in which the course is taken.

 Faculty Advisors